jiaoyiping630/Confusion_Visualization/README.md

 ,where you pass two CxCxT tensors (or two pkl file which store CxCxT ndarray, or two directory contain pkl files from 0.pkl to {T-1}.pkl, each stores CxC matrix), and the name of classes(optional).

-C[i,j] = cij means cij samples of class i, is classified as class j.
+C[i,j] = cij means cij **samples** of class i, is classified as class j.
 That is to say, the row id is ground-truth, col id is prediction.
+(In heatmap, it is normalized by row summation)

 ## Dependency